 Net worth: $10.2 billion at the time of his death

 How he changed the way we live: Apple created the iPhone, selling its billionth unit in July 2016.
-The company reported that it sold 50.76 million iPhones in the second quarter of 2017 alone.
+The company sold 58.55 million iPhones in the first quarter of 2021 alone.

 Steve Jobs was an American entrepreneur who co-founded Apple Computer Inc. in his family’s garage in 1976.
 During his second tenure as the company’s CEO, Jobs helped revolutionize the way we use both phones and computers and ushered in the era of the smartphone.